Divine Mercy Sunday: Devotion to the Divine Mercy

 Faustina Kowalska, a Polish nun, reported visions and visitations from Jesus and conversations with him.
 He asked her to paint the vision of his merciful divinity being poured from his Sacred Heart and specifically asked for a feast of Divine Mercy to be established on the first Sunday after Easter Sunday, so that mankind would take refuge in him:

-In several entries in her diary, Kowalska reported promises of grace and mercy associated to the Feast of Divine Mercy on Mercy Sunday:
+In several entries in her diary, Kowalska reported a promise of a grace of forgiveness associated to the Feast of Divine Mercy on Mercy Sunday:

+This special promise of grace of forgiveness is similar to the grace received at baptism and greater than a plenary indulgence.
+It forgives the punishments due to sin but also the sins themselves and does not require a complete detachment from sin like indulgences do.
+This would mean that the person would go immediately to heaven without suffering in purgatory if the person would die in that state of grace.

 On March 23, 1937, Kowalska wrote in her diary (Notebook III, item 1044) that she had a vision that the feast of Divine Mercy would be celebrated in her local chapel, and would be attended by large crowds, and that the same celebration would be held in Rome attended by the pope.
 She wrote:

 "The crowd was so enormous that the eye could not take it all in.
 Everyone was participating in the celebrations."

 Divine Mercy Sunday is also the day after the culmination of the novena of the Chaplet of Divine Mercy.
 Kowalska wrote Jesus instructed her that the Feast of Mercy (the Sunday after Easter) be preceded by a Divine Mercy Novena which would begin on Good Friday.

 The first Mass during which the Divine Mercy image was displayed was on April 28, 1935 (the Feast of Divine Mercy), the second Sunday of Easter, and was attended by Kowalska.
 (Diary of St. Faustina, item 420).
 April 28, 1935 was also the celebration of the end of the Jubilee of the Redemption by Pope Pius XI.
 Michael Sopocko (Kowalska's confessor) celebrated the Mass that Sunday and obtained permission to place the image within the Gate of Dawn church in Vilnius during the Mass.